AntonReise/HighCapTradingAlgorithm/README.md

 <span style="color:red;"><strong>This template is for developing and backtesting strategies using multiple technical indicators.
 It is not intended for immediate live trading.</strong></span>

-Authors: Anton Reise and Leif Koesling
+Authors: Anton Reise, Leif Koesling

 ## Quick Start Guide